NCAS-CMS/cf-python/docs/source/cf_data_model.rst

 - **cell method** constructs (corresponding to a CF-netCDF cell_methods attribute of data variable).

-A complete description of the CF data model, including UML diagrams, is available to download at https://doi.org/10.5194/gmd-10-4619-2017 [#cfdm]_.

 .. [#cfdm] Hassell, D., Gregory, J., Blower, J., Lawrence, B. N., and
            Taylor, K. E.: A data model of the Climate and Forecast